 Supporting Students in Distress

 The University prides itself on being a warm and caring community whose members look out for one another.
-The University's goal is to foster an atmosphere of actively encouraging persons who appear to be troubled or distressed to seek help.
+The University’s goal is to foster an atmosphere of actively encouraging persons who appear to be troubled or distressed to seek help.
+Faculty can and should support students who exhibit signs of distress by communicating concerns, listening nonjudgmentally, remaining consistent in their expectations, and referring students to additional resources as needed.

-Faculty members with concerns about the physical or psychological well-being of a student are advised to contact either Counseling and Psychological Services (CAPS) or the Office of the Vice President, Chief Student Affairs Officer and Dean of Students.
+If an emergency should arise that is potentially life-threatening, faculty members should contact 911 for immediate assistance.
+Otherwise, faculty members with concerns about the physical, emotional, or psychological well-being of a student are advised to contact either Counseling and Psychological Services (CAPS) or Care and Support Services (CASS).